See it and Sell it First at ASI Show Orlando – January 4-6, 2025. Register Now.

 The show featured the work of designers, both local and global, and I was blown away by the variety of materials the artists employed in their looks.
 Australia-based artist Marina DeBris had two works in the show: One, dubbed “A Captive Audience,” is made from plastic netting found by a sea captain in the Great Pacific Garbage Patch.
 Another of her garments in the show is made from clothing tags and fabrics that washed up on Sydney beaches.
 Weathered images of Mickey Mouse and other cartoon characters, along with tags from fast-fashion brands like H&M, are readily apparent in the textured, tattered frock.

 “She’s been doing this for a long time as an artform,” Kavchok says of DeBris.
-“She’s kind of been viewed as more of an activist and artist, but as a fashion designer.
-I see her work as inspiring.”
+“She’s kind of been viewed as more of an activist and artist, but as a fashion designer, I see her work as inspiring.”

 outfit made from abric scraps, can tabs, paper clips, chain, jeans, a drop cloth, headphones and a cassette tape